 That first federal stamp has become iconic in several worlds: waterfowl and fish and game stamps, wildlife art, wildlife refuge and conservation circles.
 What you may not know is that Darling had a profound influence on a young wildlife artist from his same town, Des Moines, Iowa and that this influence was itself formative in the life of one Maynard Reece.

-Maynard would go on to win five different federal duck stamp contests and one of his entries would result in the only image to rival that of Darling’s in terms of recognition and appreciation in our hobby.
+Maynard would go on to design five different federal duck stamp vignettes and one of them would result in the only image to rival that of Darling’s in terms of recognition and appreciation in our hobby.

 Jay Norwood Darling was born on October 21, 1876 to Clara Woolson Darling and Marcellus Warner Darling.
 His middle name was taken from the town in which he was born, Norwood, Michigan.
 Jay’s father had been a civil war veteran, schoolteacher and principal before becoming a Congregational Methodist minister (or pastor).
 His mother was quiet and pious and spent much of her time in meditative silence.